geopandas/geopandas/doc/source/docs/user_guide/io.rst

     import fiona; help(fiona.open)

 .. note::
     For faster data reading, pass ``use_arrow=True`` when using the default pyogrio engine.
 This can be 2-4 times faster than the default reading behavior and works with all drivers.
+See `pyogrio.read_dataframe <https://pyogrio.readthedocs.io/en/latest/api.html#pyogrio.read_dataframe>`_ for full details.

     Note that this requires the ``pyarrow`` dependency to exist in your environment.